zacpet19/YouTubeBot/README.txt

 Selenium will occasionally fail and then work under similar circumstances

 TODO:
-Use selenium to add tags to youtube shorts
+Invesigate issue where video wont upload properly if title is too short Use selenium to add tags to youtube shorts
 Implement proxy rotation to avoid google CAPTCHA
 Make upload method work with 2-factor authentication